-My jewelry reflects my love of metal and stone.
-An artistic mix of Silver, Gold, Bronze, Brass and gemstones compose my work.
 My pieces often express a relationship to others or earth.
 An elegant, organic look prevails.
-Metals such as bronze and silver are often combined for contrast and beauty.
+Metals such as Silver, Bronze and Gold are often combined for contrast and beauty.

 Fusing and Soldering are predominantly employed and many times in collaboration with each other.
-Fusing creates detailed clean lines.
-I incorporate Patinas (colors) into my designs for contrast and color.
-I often apply gold using Keum-Boo, an ancient technique for applying gold with heat and pressure.
-Beading and Wire wrapping are used to a lesser degree and often combined with soldered designs.
+Fusing is heating the silver with a torch until it is almost at melting temperature.
+With fusing, detailed, clean lines and a strong bond are created.
+When the piece is almost finished, I incorporate Patinas (colors) into my designs for contrast and color.
+Gold is often applied using Keum-Boo, an ancient technique for applying gold with heat and pressure.
+Most of my pieces take 30 to 100 steps to create.

 From childhood I had many influences which contribute to my perspective and designs.
-My mother is an awarding winning potter and sculptor, still creating in her eighties.
+My mother is an award winning potter and sculptor, still creating at 89.
 Through her I learned my most valuable lesson – to be fluid and changeable in design and life.
 My father was a collector of early American fine art and specialized in metal artifacts.
 I developed a deep appreciation for hand forged metal.
 My grandfather was an avid rock collector, spending much of his life collecting rocks, fossils and gemstones in the Western states.
-His deep love for the earth and rocks formed lasting impressions which lead me to study the earth sciences and major in Geology in college.
+His deep love for the earth and rocks formed lasting impressions leading me to study the earth sciences and major in Geology in college.